alessioferrari/VoiceBiofeedEmo/README.md

 - Preprint.pdf: preprint of the paper associated to this package.

 **_Folders_** are:
-- Data: this folder is empty.
-Before runnning the experiment, the files from one of the two other folders described below should be copy-pasted in this folder.
-The script main_multi_set_smote.py uses this folder as data source, and also to produce results.
 - Data-imputation: this folder contains all the data for the different experiments, using imputation for the voice data.
 - Data-no-imputation: this folder contains all the data without imputation.
+- Data-3-labels: this folder contains all the data with 3 labels for valence and arousal.
 - Protocol: protocol description and associated files to replicate the experiment.

 **Required Libraries**